fyrchik/neofs-dev-env/README.md

 Maybe you will find the answer for your question in [F.A.Q.](docs/faq.md)

-## Using NeoFS Admin Tool in `dev-env`
+## Using FrostFS Admin Tool in `dev-env`

-Devenv supports NeoFS network management via [neofs-adm](https://github.com/nspcc-dev/neofs-node/tree/master/cmd/neofs-adm).
+Devenv supports FrostFS network management via [frostfs-adm](https://github.com/TrueCloudLab/frostfs-node/tree/master/cmd/frostfs-adm).
 `services/ir` contains the Alphabet wallet in a proper format, specify it with `--alphabet-wallets` flag.